alimurtazafarooqui/alifarooqui.github.io/_posts/2020-08-10-bot-detection-01.md

 However, headless browsers have some tell tales.

 * They normally leave the useragents as “Headless_x_y_x” out of the box
-* They’ll leave meta data specific to the webdriver in the requests
+* They’ll leave metadata specific to the webdriver in the requests
-* Certain browser features will be left disables.
+* Certain browser features will be left disabled.
 This can include things like sensor information or notification options
 * They will have no language or region specific information which makes them easier to pick up

 These are the simplest of details, and with a script running serverside, you should be able to enforce a simple webdriver check.

-However, all of the above are very easy to update or hide.
-So easy, that the first google entry for me let me copy and paste the contents of a script, add a `driver.get("myurl.com")` and I was able to evade the simple checks.
+However, all of the above are very easy to remove or hide.
+So easy, that the first google entry had all the information available.
+A simple copy/paste on the contents of the script, a short navigation update with  `driver.get("myurl.com")` and I was able to evade the simple checks.

-Stick around for Lesson 2 for my findings around stealth based webdrivers and entropy checks.
+Stick around for part two for my findings around webdrivers and some sample scripts.

 ## Further Reading

-Due to the nature of the issue and the stakes involved, there is a large amount of research put into stopping nuanced bots from scraping or attacking websites.
-A number of easily consumable resources are available on the internets which I’ll reference below for further reading
+Due to the nature of this topic, there is a large amount of research put into stopping nuanced bots from scraping or attacking websites.

+A number of easily consumable resources are available on the internets which I’ll reference below for further reading.

 [Intoli and it's resources](https://intoli.com/)